weaverwhale/docs/src/pages/onboarding/quick-hitters.md

 Automatically will deploy after merge to production via a GitHub Action

 **NOTE**: in instances with a backend and corresponding frontend PR, only merge client PR after the `api-gateway` GCP service has been successfully deployed

+**NOTE**: After a successful deployment, you will be notified in the `staging-channels` slack channel with three rocket ships

+🚀🚀🚀